 Our Residential Communities

 At Drexel, we have many fantastic opportunities for residential living.
-The offices of Residential Living and Student Conduct, and University Housing work together to provide a safe and welcoming environment for students to live and engage with their peers in meaningful ways.
+The offices of Housing and Residence Life, Student Conduct and University Housing work together to provide a safe and welcoming environment for students to live and engage with their peers in meaningful ways.
 Below are some of our various residential living experiences available to students.

 Each first-year residence hall participates in the Faculty-At-Residence (FAR) program.
 The FAR program started in 2014 to give students the opportunity to interact with faculty members outside of the classroom, as well as encourage faculty to share their academic and personal interests with on-campus residents.
 The program seeks to facilitate and encourage learning experiences outside of the classroom while allowing students to see faculty members as "real" people.